European honey buzzard: Status in Britain

-The bird is an uncommon breeder in, and a scarce though increasing migrant to, Britain.
-Its most well-known summer population is in the New Forest (Hampshire) but it is also found in Wareham Forest (Dorset), Swanton Novers Great Wood (Norfolk), the Neath Valleys (South Wales), the Clumber Park area (Nottinghamshire), near Wykeham Forest (North Yorkshire), Haldon Forest Park (Devon) and elsewhere.
+The bird is scarce in the United Kingdom, though its population is increasing.
+Due to its secretive behaviour while breeding, its numbers are hard to determine; a dedicated survey in 2020-2021 found 109 breeding pairs, with the expected total being thought to be in the region of 130–150 pairs.
+The bulk of these are in southeastern England, but some breed as far west as mid Wales, and north to central Scotland.
+It is protected as a Schedule 1 species under the Wildlife and Countryside Act 1981, with the nests generally being kept secret by authorities to avoid disturbance and egg theft.
+The species's growing presence in the UK might be the result of maturing upland conifer forests.

+Behaviour and ecology

 Mimicry

 The similarity in plumage between juvenile European honey buzzard and common buzzard may have arisen as a partial protection against predation by Eurasian goshawks.
 Although that formidable predator is capable of killing both species, it is likely to be more cautious about attacking the better protected Buteo species, with its stronger bill and talons.
 Similar Batesian mimicry is shown by the Asian Pernis species, which resemble the Spizaetus hawk-eagles.

-Behaviour

-It is sometimes seen soaring in thermals.
-When flying in wooded vegetation, honey buzzards usually fly quite low and perch in midcanopy, holding the body relatively horizontal with its tail drooping.
-The bird also hops from branch to branch, each time flapping its wings once, and so emitting a loud clap.
-The bird often appears restless with much ruffling of the wings and shifting around on its perch.
-The honey buzzard often inspects possible locations of food from its perch, cocking its head this way and that to get a good look at possible food locations.
-This behaviour is reminiscent of an inquisitive parrot.

 Breeding

 Eggs are heavily marked with brown on a white or pale buff background, and measure 5.1 x 4.1 cm.

-The honey buzzard breeds in woodland, and is inconspicuous except in the spring, when the mating display includes wing-clapping.
+The European honey buzzard breeds in woodland, and is inconspicuous except in the spring, when the mating display includes wing-clapping.
 Breeding males are fiercely territorial.
 The clutch typically consists of two eggs, less often one or three.
 Siblicide is rarely observed.